hormonelle-akne-ursachen-und-natuerliche-loesungen

 • Frozen pizza: Frozen pizza is often very high in saturated fat, salt and calories.

-It is therefore important to carefully read the ingredient list of processed foods for hormonal acne and to watch out for hidden additives, sugars and saturated fats.
+It is therefore important to read the ingredients list of processed foods carefully if you suffer from hormonal acne and to watch out for hidden additives, sugar and saturated fats.
 Many dermatologists even recommend avoiding or at least reducing processed foods for hormonal acne and instead following a balanced and healthy diet rich in fruits, vegetables, whole grains and lean proteins.

 Soy products